subbamaggus/shelly_pv_to_waterheater/README.md

 TODO:

-second input is used to overwrite function and use heatpump control as input

 shut down when wifi down

-start with power off

-ensure that power is not distributed when reading is not working
+shut down when reading not possible

+    behavior needs to be tested